maquchizi/python-word-lookup/RAEDME.md

 >-l or --limit - The number of defitions you would like to get back

 ##Usage:
->python dictionary.py -w prime -l 3
+>./dictionary.py -w prime -l 3

->python dictionary.py --word prime --limit 3
+>./dictionary.py --word prime --limit 3